TanishqSingla/30_Days_of_JavaScript/README.md

 # JavaScript30

-This repo contains all the projects done in the course 30 days of javascript
+This repo contains 30 projects made with vanilla JS.